 Offner has been a postdoctoral fellow at the Center for the United States and the Cold War within NYU’s Tamiment Library, and has received fellowships and grants from institutions including the American Council of Learned Societies, the Social Science Research Council, the Charles Warren Center for American History at Harvard University, the Kluge Center at the Library of Congress, the National Endowment for the Humanities, the Inter-American Foundation, the Society for Historians of American Foreign Relations, Baker Library at Harvard Business School, and the Duke University Center for the History of Political Economy.
 Before beginning graduate studies, she worked as a union organizer and an editor at Dollars & Sense, a magazine and book publisher analyzing economic affairs.
 In 2008, she worked for the Landmine Survivor Network in Bogotá, Colombia.

-Offner has served on a dozen doctoral committees at the University of Pennsylvania and has been an external reader for MA and PhD theses in the United States and Colombia.
-She welcomes inquiries from prospective graduate students, but applicants to Penn should be aware that their primary advisor must be a tenured faculty member.
+Offner has served on over a dozen doctoral committees at the University of Pennsylvania and has been an external reader for MA and PhD theses in the United States and Colombia.
+She welcomes inquiries from prospective graduate students.